harrymatthews50/MeshEditor/README.md

-# Mesh Editor
+# MeshEditor
-A tool for editing and landmarking meshes written using pyvista.
+A tool for editing and landmarking 3D meshes, written using pyvista.
 ## Note
-Due to a longstanding bug in vtk (https://github.com/pyvista/pyvista/issues/1033) that stops closing of pyvista plotters this will not work on mac.
+Due to a longstanding bug in vtk (https://github.com/pyvista/pyvista/issues/1033) that stops closing of pyvista plotters, this will not work on Mac.
 It has been tested on Linux
 ## Dependencies
 - Python 3.10
 - pyvista 0.37 and its dependencies